Setting up and maintaining a Register of Registrable Controllers (RORC)

 A: Companies, foreign companies and Limited Liability Partnerships (LLPs) must send a notice to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company (for companies), or to managers and partners (for LLPs) to confirm if they are controllers or know anyone who is a controller.
 For the majority of the entities, the controllers are likely to be the shareholders / partners.

-If a potential controller does not respond within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company or the LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days after the end of the 30-day period.
+If a potential controller does not respond within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company or the LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 7 calendar days after the end of the 30-day period.

 Q Are shareholders who own more than 25% of the entity’s shares considered controllers?
 Must their particulars be recorded in the RORC?